wechto/paper/README.md

 <a name="anchor-state-abstraction"></a>

-## State abstraction &  Representation learning
+## State Abstraction &  Representation Learning

   Representation learning for control based on bisimulation does not depend on reconstruction, but aims to group states based on their behavioral similarity in MDP.  [lil-log](https://lilianweng.github.io/lil-log/2019/11/10/self-supervised-learning.html#bisimulation) :sweat_drops: